-6.2.2.1 Distance limitation
+5.2.2.1 Distance limitation

-Only habitat cells within a certain distance are included as potential destinations.
-This maximum movement distance should be considered the distance over which a fish is likely to know its habitat well enough to be aware when desirable destinations are available, over a daily time step.
+Only habitat cells within a certain distance (as defined in Section 3.2.6) are included as potential destinations.
+This "maximum movement distance" should be considered the distance over which a fish is likely to know its habitat well enough to be aware when desirable destinations are available, over a time step of several hours.
 The maximum movement distance should not be considered the maximum distance a fish could swim or migrate in a day.